bounswe/bounswe2023group2/practice-app/server/add_activity_api/README.md

 The Docker can be compiled and run using `run.sh`

 While running the docker, adding `test` to the end of the command runs the tests.

+Note: in the main project, all the endpoints that I have written start with `/addel` and the rest is the same.